Opera Mobile 9.7 - features and standards support

 The viewport meta tag

-The viewport meta tag contains information about the preferred settings of the viewport for viewing the HTML page it is contained within.
-Just like any other meta tag, viewport sits inside the head element of your HTML page—browsers that support it use the information to display the web page more appropriately for that device, while browsers that don’t simply ignore it.
+element of your HTML page—browsers that support it use the information to display the web page more appropriately for that device, while browsers that don’t simply ignore it.
 It was originally created by Apple to improve the way web pages display on the iPhone, but we have added support for it in Opera Mobile 9.7 because it is a good way of optimizing display information for different mobile devices.
 The tag looks like so:

 <meta name = "viewport" content = "width = device-width, height = device-height" />

-All it contains is the meta attribute, which specifies that this is a viewport meta tag, and the content attribute, which contains a comma-delimited list of the different values you want to specify for this page.
+attribute, which contains a comma-delimited list of the different values you want to specify for this page.
 The different pieces of information you can specify are as follows:

-• initial-scale: This sets the initial scale of the web page when it is first displayed.
+: This sets the initial scale of the web page when it is first displayed.
 By default it just fills up the whole screen of the device, unless you deliberately set it otherwise.

 Web Fonts — Web typography just got easier